MicrosoftDocs/azure-stack-docs/azure-stack/user/azure-stack-solution-cloud-burst.md

 ## Issues and considerations

-### Scalability considerations
+### Scalability

-The key component of cross-cloud Scaling is the ability to deliver immediate, on-demand scaling between public and on-premises cloud infrastructure, proving consistent, reliable service as prescribed by the demand.
+The key component of cross-cloud scaling is the ability to deliver immediate and on-demand scaling between public and on-premises cloud infrastructure, providing consistent and reliable service as prescribed by the demand.

-### Availability considerations
+### Availability

 Ensure locally deployed apps are configured for high-availability through on-premises hardware configuration and software deployment.

-### Manageability considerations
+### Manageability

 The cross-cloud solution ensures seamless management and familiar interface between environments.
 PowerShell is recommended for cross-platform management.